juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 "Leave it," Jean sighed, noticing the girl's discomfort.
 "Thank you for this, it's perfect.
 The Sleep Pollen of an Insect Queen contains a toxin that targets the nerves extending from the inhaler's spine.
 As long as we can control the dosage, it should offer the perfect sedative effect for our patient without adversely affecting the foetus, right Josie?"

-"That is correct, Young miss," Josie affirmed.
+"That is correct, Young Miss," Josie affirmed.

 "Be that as it may, we will get back to this conversation afterwards, Dora," Jean warned sternly.